bcgov/ols-geocoder/BCAddressExchangeSchema.md

 # Physical Address eXchange (PAX) Schema Draft v0.16
 ### Change history

+v0.17 Nov 2, 2021 - added locationDescriptor by request of GeoBC<br>

 v0.16 July  9, 2021 - added street schema; still need to add examples describing its use<br>

 v0.15 July  3, 2021 - generalized provinceCode to subCountryCode to comply with ISO 3166-2 standard; removed localityPhonetic and localitySpoken fields from Address Schema since they are facts about a locality, not an address<br>